20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

-Axillary lymph nodes (LN) are in the axilla and receive lymph from vessels that drain the arm, the walls of the thorax, the breast and the upper walls of the abdomen.
+The axillary lymph nodes (LN), also known commonly as axillary nodes, are a group of lymph nodes in the axilla and receive lymph from vessels that drain the arm, the walls of the thorax, the breast and the upper walls of the abdomen.

 An axillary view (also known as a "Cleopatra view“) is a type of supplementary mammographic view.
 It is an exaggerated craniocaudal view for better imaging of the lateral portion of the breast to the axillary tail.
 This projection is performed whenever we want to show a lesion seen only in the a...

 Background parenchymal enhancement on breast MRI refers to the normal contrast enhancement of fibroglandular tissue.

 Background parenchymal enhancement is more common in younger patients with dense breasts 1,8.
 Reflecting hormonal influence, background enhancement is decreased aft...

 Balloon breast brachytherapy (BBB) is a technique for delivering radiation treatment in women with early-stage breast cancer.
 It is given after lumpectomy, or surgical removal of a small breast neoplasm, and is a shorter alternative to the more traditional method of external beam radiation for s...

 Benign and malignant characteristics of breast lesions at ultrasound allow the classification as either malignant, intermediate or benign based on work published by Stavros et al. in 1995.